barry-ha/Griduino/docs/PROGRAMMING.md

 1. **Download Griduino Binary**<br/>
    - Visit https://github.com/barry-ha/Griduino
-   - Click on **downloads/griduino_v031.uf2** or later version.
+   - Click on **downloads/griduino_v108.uf2** or later version.
 This will open a new web page for the binary UF2 file.
    - Click on the **Download** link.
 Save this file where you can easily find it for the next step.

 1. **Plug in Griduino**<br/>
    - Use a standard USB cable to connect your Griduino hardware to your computer.
    - Depending on your computer, you should see a message about "setting up device" and possibly "device Feather M4 is ready".
    - Get a wooden (must not be metal or conductive) toothpick that can fit in the hole in the front cover.
 Or remove the cover to expose the "reset" button.

 1. **Open Feather as a Drive**<br/>
-   - Press the Feather's "reset" button **twice**, about a half second apart.
+   - Press the Feather's "reset" button **twice** rapidly, about a tenth of a second apart.
-   - The Griduino screen will blank out, and most Windows computers will sound an audible "drive ready" chime.
+   - The Griduino screen will blank out and turn white.
+Most Windows computers will sound an audible "drive ready" chime.
    - In Windows, open the **File Explorer**.
    - Find the new drive, e.g. "**FEATHERBOOT (F:)**"
    - If the USB device name is CIRCUITPY, then double-click the Reset button again until you get FEATHERBOOT.

 1. **Install Griduino Software on Feather M4 Express**<br/>
    - Drag the .UF2 file that you downloaded and drop it on the new FEATHERBOOT drive.
 Or you can copy/paste it to the new drive.
-   - The Griduino screen will blank and it will begin running the new software.
+   - After the copying completes, Griduino will automatically restart with the new software.
-   - First it shows an animation, then it shows a credits screen with the program name and version number.
+   - First it shows an animation, then it shows a credits screen with the program name and version number, then a hints screen with a visual reminder of the default touch-sensitive areas.
-   - Tap the top half of the display to advance to the Settings screen.
-This includes the version number and compiled date on the bottom line.

 <h2 id="audio">3.
 Install Audio Files</h2>

 Griduino can use speech to announce grid lines.
 To do so, we must install audio recordings of the letters and numbers.
 These WAV files are copied onto the Feather separately using a different process than the binary program file.

 You only need to install audio files one time.

 The idea here is to temporarily install CircuitPython which allows the Flash memory to appear as an external USB drive.
 Then copy our "audio" folder to Flash and install the Griduino program again.
 The first time CircuitPython is installed, it automatically formats Flash memory in a way that remains compatible thereafter.